 Your family can certainly add or modify rules from this list, but the takeaway here is that it is critical for children to understand boundaries and what they are allowed to do and what they can’t do.

 Over the winter, the ground may have shifted due to freezing and thawing of the ground.
-Because of this, it is important for you to do a review of both your fence as well as gates to ensure that they still close and lock properly.
+Because of this, booking a pool barrier inspection is a very good idea.
+It is important for you to do a review of both your fence as well as gates to ensure that they still close and lock properly.
 This will help prevent kids from entering unsupervised as well as pets and other “uninvited” animals who might enjoy taking a dip in the hot weather too!

 Check Your Pool Cover